wallarm/gotestwaf/README.md

   --proxy string
         Proxy URL to use
   --randomDelay int
-        Random delay in ms in addition to --sendDelay (default 500) --reportDir string
+        Random delay in ms in addition to --sendDelay (default 400) --reportDir string
         A directory to store reports (default "/tmp/gotestwaf/") --sendDelay int
-        Delay in ms between requests (default 500) --testcases string
+        Delay in ms between requests (default 400) --testCase string
+          If set, then only this test case will be run --testCasesPath string
-        Path to a folder with test cases (default "./testcases/") --tlsverify
+        Path to a folder with test cases (default "./testcases/") --testSet string
+          If set, then only this test set's cases will be run --tlsVerify
         If true, the received TLS certificate will be verified --url string
-        URL to check (default "http://localhost/")
+        URL to check (default "http://localhost/") --verbose
+        If true, enable verbose logging (default true) --workers int
+        The number of workers to scan (default 200)
 ```